 The Company's investment portfolio comprises debt, equity, cash and cash equivalents, investment funds and derivatives (used only for hedging foreign currency exposure).
-The portfolio includes investments in securitisations of USD 2.7 million (2023: USD 3.1 million).
+The portfolio includes investments in securitisations of USD 1.5 million (2023: USD 3.1 million).
+Investment performance was positively impacted by the portfolio yield and the rally in equity markets.